 Existing Business Services

 The Katy area is home to many corporate training centers such as the BP North America Center, National Association of Corrosion Engineers (NACE), Petroskills and Weatherford.
-Katy Area EDC helps Katy employers by facilitating workforce resources and training through the local Workforce Solutions Office and helping companies interface with the University of Houston-Victoria, Houston Community College (HCC), Katy ISD and other training providers in the area.
+Katy Area EDC helps Katy employers by facilitating workforce resources and training through the local Workforce Solutions Office and helping companies interface with the University of Houston at Katy, Houston Community College (HCC), Katy ISD and other training providers in the area.

 Katy Area EDC, working with local Workforce Solutions personnel, can help existing or new companies apply for workforce incentives such as the "Skills Development Grant" program through Houston Community College or other programs offered from the Texas Workforce Commission.